Mathnerd314/stroscot/docs/Reference/Values.rst

 Numbers
 =======

-In the mathematical world the definition of `number <https://en.wikipedia.org/wiki/Number#Main_classification>`__ variously refers to integers, rationals, real numbers, complex numbers, and/or other mathematical structures like p-adics or the surreal numbers. (the "numeric tower") But most of these are composite structures.
-In the computer world the primitive notion of "number" is a literal that looks like a number.
+In the mathematical world the definition of `number <https://en.wikipedia.org/wiki/Number#Main_classification>`__ variously refers to integers, rationals, real numbers, complex numbers, and/or other mathematical structures like p-adics or the surreal numbers. (the "numeric tower") But in the computer world most of these are composite structures and the primitive notion of "number" is a literal that looks like a number.

 Integers
 --------